sonos/torch-to-nnef/docs/tutos/6_quantization.md

 ### Defining your own LLM quantization registry

-Anyone can create a new registry as long as it follows those rule
+Anyone can create a new registry as long as it follows those rules:

 - accessible as a global variable dict
 - with as key a string that reference the compression to apply